It’s fine to not get hitched…

 Weddings are extremely expensive.
 You and your partner made the right choice not to do it.
 You’re building a life that isn’t just about one day, and you’re very committed.
 You even have a house together!

 With all this in mind, let’s have a quick check and make sure that your financial arrangements are as sensible as you are!
 Because you’ve got a house and a mortgage, you’ve got mortgage protection, right?

 What is Mortgage Protection?

+Why do you have mortgage protection?
 It’s fine to say ‘because the bank told me we had to’, most people start the same way.

 But if you’re unsure what it covers, like a lot of people: